Leonidas of Avagas: Man from Another Centruy

 I once asked him the date of some event that had happened in his life, and instead of responding with a calendar date, or saying “10 or 20 years ago,” he said: “Oh, that would have happened around the time that my cousin Andreas got married…” It was clear he was completely uneducated –who knows if he had ever been to school?
 I’m not sure, but I believe he couldn’t count or even write.
 However, what he may have lacked in formal education, he more than made up for in strength of character, true “kephi” and simple, but clear honesty.
 He was a person who displayed the raw and genuine integrity (“axioprepia”) of Cypriot people at their core.

 In the early 1990s, we were able to get a RIK camera crew up to the top of the gorge, where Leo lived with his wife in a primitive stone hut (no running water, no electricity, not even WIFI!).
 We found Leo, his wife and son Philippos bagging up carobs just bashed from trees near his house.

-He was a chain smoker, and died sometime in the mid-1990s.
+He was a chain smoker, and died at the ripe old age of 96 sometime around 2004.
 He was a happy person, however.
 Probably the truest “pure Cypriot” I ever met!
 I grew to love the old man, and now I miss him dearly.
 Definitely one of a kind…Cyprus could use people like him, especially these days.